Juerd/ESP-WiFiSettings/README.md

 enable over-the-air uploads in the WiFiSettings configuration portal.
 If you use the password from WiFiSettings as your OTA password, you no longer have to hard code it!

+### Note for ESP8266 users

+The examples are written for ESP32.
+To use them with the older ESP8266 chip, note that in the ESP8266 world, SPIFFS is deprecated and replaced by LittleFS.

+WifiSettings uses SPIFFS on ESP32, and LittleFS on ESP8266.

+Simply change both occurrences of `SPIFFS` to `LittleFS`, and remove `true` in the call to `LittleFS.begin();`.
+LittleFS will format the filesystem by default.

 ## Installing